Are I bonds a good investment?

 Series EE bonds are a close cousin to I bonds.
 They both:

-Unlike I bonds, which adjust for inflation without guaranteeing returns, EE bonds offer a single fixed rate of 2.5%, promising to double the value of your initial investment after 20 years.4 This fixed bond yield is ideal when interest and inflation rates remain low for an extended period of time.
+Unlike I bonds, which adjust for inflation without guaranteeing returns, EE bonds offer a single fixed rate, promising to double the value of your initial investment after 20 years.4 This fixed bond yield is ideal when interest and inflation rates remain low for an extended period of time.

 How do I bonds work?